skorski/azure_functions_iac/README.md

 Ran it with conda environment set to 3.6.
 It found python 3.8.5 and was happy.
 The primary grumble was python 3.7.9.
+This was very confusing and may have to do with the underlying azure func program.
+Newer versions of python should be supported. https://pypi.org/project/azure-functions/

 Going through hello world [azure functions](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-python)